GLOBAL MARKETS-European crisis spurs flight to safety

 * Euro slides on Greece fears, hits 10-year low vs yen

-* European shares hit 2-year low on euro zone crisis (Updates prices; adds quotes)
+* European shares hit 2-year low on euro zone crisis (Adds opening of U.S. markets, changes byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Sept 12 Fears of a Greek default and credit contagion ripped through markets on Monday, pushing equity prices lower in thin trading, while yields on government debt were mostly lower as investors dumped assets perceived as risky and bought safe-havens.
+NEW YORK, Sept 12 Fears of a Greek default and credit contagion ripped through markets on Monday, tumbling European shares to their lowest in more than two years and the euro to a seven-month low against the U.S. dollar.

-Concerns that Moody's Investors Service could downgrade the credit-worthiness of French banks and the lack of a solution to Greece's debt problem undermined investor confidence.
+Concerns that Moody's Investors Service could downgrade the credit-worthiness of French banks and the lack of a solution to Greece's debt problem undermined investor confidence and the appetite for risk.
 For details see: [ID:nS1E78B08A]

 Safe-haven buying briefly pushed yields on benchmark U.S. Treasury 10-year notes to lows last seen at least six decades ago and 10-year Bund yields fell to 1.73 percent.

-Some U.S. government debt prices later pared their gains, with the benchmark 10-year U.S. Treasury note US10YT=RR off 3/32 in price to yield 1.93 percent.

-The euro EUR= rebounded from a seven-month low against the U.S. dollar, gaining almost 0.4 percent to 1.3618.
+The euro later rebounded from its low to trade up almost 0.8 percent at $1.3673 to the dollar.

-Shares of French banks Societe Generale (SOGN.PA), Credit Agricole (CAGR.PA) and BNP Paribas (BNPP.PA) slumped more than 10 percent amid expectations of an imminent downgrade, due largely to their exposure to Greek bonds.
+Shares of French banks Societe Generale (SOGN.PA), Credit Agricole (CAGR.PA) and BNP Paribas (BNPP.PA) slumped about 10 percent amid expectations of an imminent downgrade, due largely to their exposure to Greek bonds.
 [ID:nL5E7KC1TV]

 Adding to the gloom was the failure of a weekend meeting of finance ministers from the Group of Seven industrialized nations to generate fresh proposals for boosting global growth.
 [ID:nN1E78728T] [ID:nL5E7KC0KE]